wso2/docs-choreo-dev/en/developer-docs/docs/tutorials/consume-an-api-hosted-in-choreo.md

     | **asgardeoBaseUrl**   | The IdP API URL with your organization name (e.g., `https://api.asgardeo.io/t/<ORG_NAME>`). |
     | **choreoApiUrl**      | The **Reading List Service** URL from the endpoint table in the overview page. |

-    !!! tip
+    !!! note
-        You can refer to the mounted configuration file as `./public/config.js` within your web application.
+        You must refer to the mounted configuration file as `./public/config.js` within your web application.

 5. Click **Deploy**.
 6. Once deployed, copy the **Web App URL** from the development environment card.